xibodevelopment/backupwordpress/readme.txt

 == Changelog ==

+#### 2.1.1

+* Fix a possible fatal error when a backup schedule is instantiated outside of wp-admin.
+* Don't use functions from misc.php as loading it too early can cause fatal errors.
+* Don't hardcode an English string in the JS, use the translated string instead.
+* Minor code cleanup.

 #### 2.1

 * Stop blocking people with `safe_mode = On` from using the plugin, instead just show a warning.